Having lived most of my acting career in Portugal - where the market is quite different - I've had

 Sandra has a deep interest in transformation through art, and a profound admiration of "The Innocence Project", with which she hopes to, one day, collaborate.

-I was months old when my family returned to Lisbon, Portugal, where I grew up enjoying a (never wealthy, but) happy childhood, in a safe neiborhood where we could
+The only child of Physical Ed. teachers, I was born in Angola (Portuguese colony, at the time) and was months old when my family returned to Lisbon, Portugal.
+There, I grew up enjoying a (never wealthy, but) happy childhood, in a safe neiborhood where we could smell the ocean and kids could run free.
+I had plenty opportunities to scuff my knees.

 After settling down and adjusting, I was back to business!!